-Understanding Waves Waves are fundamental phenomena in physics, characterized by the transfer of energy through space and matter without the permanent displacem...
+Understanding Waves Waves are fundamental phenomena in physics that describe the transfer of energy through space and matter.
+This section covers the essential...

 Understanding Waves

-Waves are fundamental phenomena in physics, characterized by the transfer of energy through space and matter without the permanent displacement of the medium.
-This topic covers the essential properties of waves, their types, and various wave phenomena.
+Waves are fundamental phenomena in physics that describe the transfer of energy through space and matter.
+This section covers the essential properties of waves, their types, and various wave phenomena.

 Types of Waves